laugostini20-byte/dancing-fruits-privacy/README.md

 - Does not track users across apps or websites

 ## In-App Purchases
-Dancing Fruits offers optional in-app purchases to unlock additional content.
+Dance Fruit Dance offers optional in-app purchases to unlock additional content.

 - Purchases are processed securely through Apple’s App Store
 - RevenueCat is used to manage in-app purchases